bvoris/osintprofdev/README.md

 Created By: Brad Voris <BR />
 Requirements: requests, types-requests, & BeautifulSoup4 <BR />
 Description: This tool gathers information from the end user about a specific target.
 First name, last/surname, location, etc. are gathered to generate a list and scrape specific websites to gather additional information about the target.
-This is a reconnaissance that can be used by red teams to help facilitate penetration testing through social engineering.<BR />
+This is a reconnaissance tool that can be used by red teams to help facilitate penetration testing through social engineering.<BR />

 # OSINTProfiler To Do list